Oriakhi-osagbovo/2nd-Semester-Exams/Documentation.md

 5. The script was then made executable by running chmod +x exam_bash_sript.sh

 6. The LAMP stack was the deployed using ./exam_bash_script.sh and checked if the php application was accessible.
+The ssh session was then exited.

 7. An ansible playbook was then created to execute the bash script on the slave node.